-Judith AlderArtist, Curator, Event organiser, Writer, Researcher
+Judith AlderArtist, Curator, Event organiser, Lecturer / academic, Researcher

 Are we entering a new scientific age in which immortality might actually become a reality?
 Would we really want to live for ever?
 What difference would it make if we never died?
 These are some of the questions which I’m asking as part of my new research project which sets out to explore man’s ongoing quest for immortality.

 As part of my current research project I'll be exploring man’s ongoing quest for immortality.
 I’ll be working with scientists, doctors, ethicists, philosophers, artists and the public to learn more about humanity’s search for everlasting life.
 My investigation will take me from the history of alchemy, religion, magic and medicine, to the miracles of contemporary biomedical science which enable scientists to create, manipulate and sustain living organisms in ways which would once have been imagined only by visionaries and fantasists.